 I found the actual process of making mortadella smooth, and fairly quick (about 30-40 minutes).
 It was the prep ahead of time that was challenging, and incredibly important.
 It took me several hours to achieve mise en place.
 If you have already made fresh sausages, or ground-meat products, then you are already armed with the basic knowledge.
 Our goal in this process it to execute the process as quickly as possible without over-heating the meat as we handle it.
 Between each step, I kept my instant-read thermometer handy to understand if I needed to put the meat back in the freezer to cool it down.
 Emulsified meats require a bind of the proteins without smearing the fat.
 A broken farce in this case means starting over.

 I froze all of my equipment ahead of time… the grinder attachments, all trays, and the mixer bowl and paddle.
 I also have my stuffer in the deep freeze downstairs.
 My meat and fat was diced into chunks and almost frozen (crispy cold) in one bowl.
+In my first attempt in 2014, I used the recipe called for in Ruhlman’s book “Charcuterie.”
+I changed up the spices to my own liking over time and I have posted the latest below.
 All of my salt, cure, spices and dry milk were pre-mixed and in the containers ready to dump in when needed.
 Salt, cure #1 and garlic was in the first bowl, 2 tbs. of dry white wine is in the fridge.
 The main spice mix (bay, coriander, mace, pepper, and nutmeg) were in the second bowl.
 The dry milk was in the third bowl, and the crushed ice was measured and in the freezer.
 I had another bowl of more finely diced fat (quickly blanched and cooling in the fridge) and pistachios (blanched, peeled and cooling in the fridge).
 Both would be folded in just before stuffing.
 My casings have been prepped, rinsed, and are soaking in tepid water

 Using the mixer-method, I would be grinding twice.
 I took the meat and fat, and ground through my medium die into a cold tray.
 I changed from the medium die to the small die.
 I added the first bowl with the salt, cure and garlic, and the 2 tbs. of wine into the farce.
 I added the crushed ice, and then mixed quickly by hand in the tray making sure everything is integrated.
 I fed it right back into the grinder and ground through the small die.
 It was looking pretty fine now.
 I used a rubber spat, and put all into the cold mixer bowl, and added the second bowl with my spices in it.
 I hooked up the paddle and mixed in the spices.
 I needed to stop a couple of times to push the farce out of the paddle and allow it to mix better.
 It was an easy process since the paddle had space for fingers to fit through.
 Last, I added the dry milk, and again mixed it in.
 I grabbed the instant-read thermometer, and it was reading 38F.
 Not bad!
 I cleaned out the bowl, and put it in my pan again.
 I folded in the diced fat and pistachios, and kneaded it with my hands for a bit until I noticed the sticky pellicle.
 I formed into a ball, and put in the freezer while I prepared my stuffer and threaded on the beef middles to the stuffing tube.
 About 5 minutes or so.
 I dropped the farce into the cold stuffing container and tied the end of the casing.
 I stuffed short, fat chubs… about 3-4 inches long.
 Twisting and tying each side.
 I tied twice between each chub and cut each one off to put into the fridge before moving to the next.
 All done, and everything seemed to go great.